FDOT workers make repairs to the Main Street BridgeFDOT workers make repairs to the Main Street Bridge

 Free local news and info, in your inbox at 6 a.m.
 M-F.

-For the first time in weeks, the Main Street Bridge will fully reopen Monday after closing to all traffic this weekend.
+For the first time in weeks, the Main Street Bridge was to fully reopen Monday after closing to all traffic last weekend.

 The bridge’s northbound lanes have been closed since September for $2.1 million in repairs after a ship hit the bridge the month before.